 Do not miss relaxing at the plaza, especially in the evenings.
 You may even find dancing or music by the natives in the Plaza.

-Just of the the central plaza, this local’s market is a joy to walk through.
+Just a short stroll from the central plaza, this local’s market is a joy to walk through.
 Get an insight into day-to-day life here; in somewhere that has no shortage of tourists, it has remained defiantly authentic (a good thing).
-It’s also the best place to stock up on snacks for your Inca Trail hike.
+It’s also the best place to stock up on snacks for your Inca Trail hike or tour through Machu Picchu.

 5.- ENJOY THE VIEW FROM THE DEPOSITOS DE PINKUYLLUNA

 A great free view over Ollantaytambo and its imposing mountains is available from these old storehouses – it’s perfect for golden hours vibes.
-They’re also much less visited than the Terraces and Ruins, so offer the opportunity to escape the crowds and work up a sweat too.
+They’re also much less visited than the Terraces and Ruins, so it offers the opportunity to escape the crowds and work up a sweat too.

-To find the trail, simply go down Lare Street and you will see a set of the stairs and sign on your right to take you on the trail; the start point is also clearly pinpointed on Google maps if you type in ‘Pinkuylluna’ .
-The walk up takes 30-45 minutes, and be careful on the way down!
+To find the trail, simply go down Lare Street and you will see a set of stairs and sign on your right to take you to the trail; the start point is also clearly pinpointed on Google maps if you type in ‘Pinkuylluna’.
+The walk up takes 30-45 minutes, and a level of caution is required on the way back down!

 6.- A SACRED VALLEY SPACE